Flyingfish812/p2myth/docs/Ship/Proxymar.md

 |--|--|--|--|--|--|--|--|--|
 | 50.91 | 27.64 | 312.00 | 10 | 339.64 | 362.91 | 14 | 490.00 | 16 |

+## Comments

+- 弃坑中: Perfect normal attack, perfect experience of playing, perfect feel of speedrun, it's a pity that it hasn't Armor Piercing missiles like Kibarrax.

 ## Survival

 - Low DPS, and absolutely no defence at all.
 Once trapped, you are dead.